-The Peel region covers an area of 5,648 km2 including 137 km2 of inland waterways.
+The Peel region covers an area of 5,648 km including 137 km of inland waterways.
 There are five local government areas, the City of Mandurah and the Shires of Boddington, Murray, Serpentine, Jarrahdale and Waroona.
 A total of 99,252 residents live in the region with about 65,000 living in the City of Mandurah, one of the larger urban centres outside of Perth.